swunoo/odaat/README.md

 - With the philosophy of consistently making incremental improvements, the application is named **"Odaat"**, or *"One Day at a Time"*.

 ## Functionalities
-- User can login / signup / logout via with an email+password, or with a google account.
+- User can login / signup / logout with an email+password, or with a google account.
 ![Login Page](./readme_images/demo/login.png)

 - User can create/update/delete projects.